 - Courts will consider whether the injunction is necessary to protect the asset entitlements of the applicant party on the balance of convenience between the parties.
 This means that the inconvenience sustained by one party cannot be outweighed by the convenience granted to the party seeking the injunction as this would cause substantial injustice.

 Intention to dispose of property: M v DB (2006) 36 FamLR 454

-In the Marriage of Waugh (1999), the Court narrowly interpreted section 114 and invalidated an injunction on the basis that there was a lack of evidence as to an intention by the husband to dispose of marital assets.
+In the Marriage of Waugh (1999), the Court narrowly interpreted section 114 and invalidated an injunction on the basis that there was a lack of evidence of an intention of the husband to dispose of marital assets.
 In M v DB, the Court demonstrated a shift away from this narrow interpretation and held that whilst an enquiry into the risk of disposal is relevant, intention is only one of the factors the Court may consider under their broad discretion when granting injunctions.
-In this case, the fact that the wife lived oversees and had placed the property up for sale were relevant considerations when determining the risk of her disposing of marital assets.
+In this case, the fact that the wife lived overseas and had placed the property up for sale were relevant considerations when determining the risk of her disposing of marital assets.

 Other discretionary factors which the court may consider when granting injunctions include:

 - The urgency of the matter being considered;

 - Whether damages would be an adequate remedy if the applicant suffered loss in circumstances where the injunction was not granted;